Students as good neighbours

 - How will you keep noise to reasonable levels both in the party and as people are leaving

-Be part of the community, use local shops, get involved in local projects, show that community around you that students do care about their communities and are good neighbours.
+Be part of the community, use local shops, get involved in local projects, show the community around you that students do care about their communities and are good neighbours.

-The SU through Love Community and Warwick Volunteers are always looking for local projects to get involved with, if you think of a project that would benefit your local area, that is not being done by other community organisations why not let the SU or Warwick Volunteers know?
-Links to Warwick Volunteers & Love community
+The SU and Warwick Volunteers are always looking for local projects to get involved with.
+If you think of a project that would benefit your local area, that is not already being done by other community organisations, why not let the SU or Warwick Volunteers know?